railwayapp/docs/src/docs/reference/cli-api.md

   -V, --version                    Print version
 ```

-This also injects all environment variables associated with the plugins you have
+This also injects all environment variables associated with the databases you have
 installed in your project.

 ## Service